Marshmallows, graham crackers, chocolate — check! Bonfire — check! Now do I have a ghost story to tell you?

-Steamboats and paddle-wheelers visited most of these communities (Beaton, Old Beaton, Arrow Park, Arrowhead, Comaplix and Renata) along the Arrow Lakes, but in the 1960s they were submerged beneath the waters of the lake as part of the construction of the Hugh Keenleyside Dam.
+Steamboats and paddle-wheelers visited most of these communities (Beaton, Old Beaton, Arrow Park, Arrowhead, Comaplix and Renata) along the Arrow Lakes, but in the 1960s many of these communities were submerged beneath the waters of the lake as part of the construction of the Hugh Keenleyside Dam.
 Several of these low-lying communities were physically moved to higher ground.
-But during fall and winter low water levels show evidence of these original locations.
+And, during the fall and winter months low water levels show evidence of these original locations.

-A great read by local Nelson author Anne DeGrace - writes about a fictional community of Bear Creek, which was on the historical settlement of Renata in her book "Treading Water".
+A great read by local Nelson, BC author Anne DeGrace – writes about a fictional community of Bear Creek, which was on the historical settlement of Renata in her book “Treading Water”.

 The Glass House in Sanca; photo by Don Weixl

 Gold was also discovered at Fisherville in 1864, this area and Galbraith’s Ferry (later known as Fort Steele) was a bustling flurry of activity when gold was discovered on the Wild Horse Creek.
 Thousands of people journeyed there hoping to find the mother lode.
 As for Fisherville, the only remnants are old graveyards and mining activities, while Fort Steele Heritage Town re-lives the 1880s each and every day.

 Fort Steele Heritage Town; photo by Kari Medig